katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

-14
 ## Send "You got this" to future us

-- CODE: Functional pieces are atomic<!-- .element class="fragment" -->
+- Functional pieces are atomic<!-- .element class="fragment" -->
-- CODE: Easy to read the code and see what it does<!-- .element class="fragment" -->
+- Easy to read the code and see what it does<!-- .element class="fragment" -->
-- CODE: TODO - fix this examlpe... another tick?
+- TODO - fix this example... another tick?
 Invest time in modelling your use case up front<!-- .element class="fragment" -->

 Note:
 - It applies to all of us, not just people who are new to coding.